 (b) any evidence taken in the proceedings before the reallocation or alteration.

-(1a) The Chief Commissioner may assign a Commissioner to sit or act alone as the Commission or to sit or act as a member of the Full Bench or the Commission in Court Session notwithstanding that that Commissioner is for the time being appointed as or to a constituent authority.
+(1a) The Chief Commissioner may assign a commissioner to sit or act alone as the Commission or to sit or act as a member of the Full Bench or the Commission in Court Session notwithstanding that that commissioner is for the time being appointed as or to a constituent authority.

 (2) The Chief Commissioner —